robot-tools/iconograph/README.md

 used more than once with different servers (e.g. once for an HTTPS client key/cert pair, and once for an EAP-TLS key/cert pair).

-`--subject` specifics the subject string passed to openssl. `HOSTNAME` is replaced with the system hostname, possibly as set by systemid.py
+`--subject` specifics the subject string passed to openssl. `SYSTEMID` is replaced with the system hostname, possibly as set by systemid.py

 ### iconograph.py